Skip to content

 This Rel Primer section focuses on common database operations in Rel: quantification, aggregations, group-by aggregations, and joins.

-See Basic Syntax for an introduction to the basic syntax of Rel, a prerequisite for this Rel Primer section.
+See Basic Syntax for an introduction to the basic of Rel, a prerequisite for this Rel Primer section.

 Quantification